 If you’re going to China for business or travel, make sure you download the VPN client before your trip.
 Otherwise, you’ll find most VPN sites blocked, while app marketplaces mostly offer harmful VPN apps and ban good ones.

 The government’s decision to ban VPN services has been widely reported and even more widely misreported.
-While the country has cracked down on locally-run VPNs that have declined to follow a set of requirements (even sending people to prison in some cases), this does not mean services have stopped functioning.
-Many top-rated VPNs still work and can be used to defeat blocks on Western websites.
-However, users should beware of services operating out of China because they are likely doing so with the consent of the government.
+The country has cracked down on locally-run VPNs that have declined to follow a set of requirements.
+It also sent people to prison in some cases, but this doesn’t mean that services have stopped functioning.

 - China wants to limit the information available to citizens